sakeefkarim/gpt_threat/README.md

 3. Modify the "outfile" in your Latent GOLD syntax by specifying your desired file name (e.g., `classifications.sav`).[^2]

-4. To run `renv::restore()` in R before estimating the different path models.
+4. Run `renv::restore()` in R before estimating the different path models.

 [^1]: To view all the scripts (inclusive of the `.do` and `.lgs` files), open `gpt_threat.Rproj` in R Studio and then explore the contents of the subfolders.